kaikaybee/react-7-guis/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.\
+Builds the app for production to the `dist` folder

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:8080](http://localhost:8080) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser

-You will need to reload the page if you make edits.\
+You will need to reload the page if you make edits